 This post may contain affiliate links to products that I recommend and I may earn money or products from companies mentioned in this post.
 Please check out my disclaimer page for more information.

 From the impact of cryptocurrencies and blockchain technology to the potential decentralization of the power of financial institutions, uncertainty reigns supreme over the future of money and finance.
 Several experts have tried to clear the air in this regard, and some of the predictions have been spot on, and others misleading.

 Experts are adamant that the future of money is cashless and digital currencies may take over.
 AI and machine learning are expected to minimize financial crimes, while new payment systems may reduce the power of banks.
 Meanwhile, open banking has been tipped to improve customer experience.

 Read on for a detailed discussion of these predictions and what they mean for consumers, banks, governments, and other entities.

 Will Money Exist in the Future?

+Certainly there are a lot of advantages and disadvantages of online banking that affect your money.
 Money will exist in the future, but which form money will take is up for debate.
 At some point, tangible cash will become obsolete due to technology and other advancements that will help thwart all of the security issues that arise with physical cash.

 Everything from counterfeit production of cash to ATM theft of cash will become problems of a past monetary society.